ConduitNetwork/docs/integration_guides/Automation/puppet.rst

   #.
 Select Integration type "Puppet"
   #.
 Populate the following fields

-    * Name: Name of the Puppet Integration in |morpheus|
+    * Name: Name of the Puppet Integration in |conduit|
     * Puppet Master: Hostname
     * Allow Immediate Execution: Yes or No